The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 My experience is that new homes are typically made primarily out of cardboard and glue.
 This is not conducive to holding a metal rod with a ten-pound curtain hanging from it, along with an eight-year-old who’s using the curtain as a fortress.

-Butterfly screws are your best friend, and while trickier to install will usually do the job.
+Butterfly screws or anchor screws are your best friend, and while trickier to install will usually do the job.

 In the 20 years I was taking clients, I went to every window treatment installation.
-And, whenever it was finished, it was an incredible relief!
+And, whenever the job was finished, it was an incredible relief!
 There are so many things that can go wrong!

-In this post from a few years ago, I talk about how difficult it is to hang draperies, even with professional installers.
+In this post from several years ago, I talk about how difficult it is to hang draperies, even with professional installers.

 If you’re a designer and you find an installer who does a great job, I would treat him (or her) like gold.
 They are not easy to find.